MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 Packs (see :ref:`pack_import`).
-Depending on the version of the Foundation Libraries provided by a Pack (one MicroEJ Pack can provide several Foundation Libraries), a precise Test Suite version must be used to validate the ADLA implementations.
+Depending on the version of the Foundation Libraries provided by a Pack (one MicroEJ Pack can provide several Foundation Libraries), a precise Test Suite version must be used to validate the Abstraction Layer implementations.

 The following table presents the Test Suites to use to validate the integration of MicroEJ Packs in the Platform.